announce/MockURLSession/README.md

 import MockURLSession
 ```

-and write testing by any flamewrork you prefer sush as XCTest (Written by `print` here).
+and write testing by any flamewrorks you prefer sush as XCTest (Written by `print` here).

 ```swift
 // Initialization